The Financial Technology Law Review: Portugal

 Notwithstanding, current securitisation law (Decree Law No. 453/99, as amended) defines which entities may qualify as originators of receivables for securitisation purposes and these are currently limited to the Portuguese state and other public legal persons, credit institutions, financial companies, insurance firms, pension funds and pension fund management companies.
 However, entities that have their accounts of the previous three years legally certified by an auditor registered with the CMVM may also assign loans for securitisation purposes; this may open the door to crowdfunding entities being able to enter into securitisation and other structured finance transactions, which were traditionally reserved to banks and other incumbents.
 Nevertheless, owing to the nature of the entities resorting to crowd-lending platforms for funding, as well as those managing such platforms, we envisage that such a movement towards securitisation may still take some time.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 Binding rulings only bind the PTA towards the taxable person who submitted the ruling request and in relation to the questions specifically raised to the PTA in such request.
 Following the CJEU's judgment, which should apply in all Member States, the binding rulings issued by the PTA were an important step forward in the definition of the VAT treatment of Bitcoin transactions.
-With these binding rulings, entities exchanging cryptocurrencies, start-ups and users are now in a safer environment in Portugal from a VAT perspective.
-Buying, selling, sending, receiving, accepting and spending cryptocurrencies in exchange for legal tender currency (and vice versa) will not trigger a VAT liability, which allows economic agents to deal with cryptocurrencies as they would with legal tender currency or other types of money.
+With these binding rulings, entities exchanging cryptocurrencies, start-ups and users are now operating in a safer environment in Portugal from a VAT perspective.
+Buying, selling, sending, receiving, accepting and spending cryptocurrencies in exchange for legal tender currency (and vice versa) will not trigger a VAT liability, thus allowing economic agents to deal with cryptocurrencies as they would with legal tender currency or other types of money.